DesignInformaticsLab/DesignInformaticsLab.github.io/gear_design_assignment.md

 - Output speed, rpm
 - Or gear ratio as an alternative input
 - Design life, hours or cycles
-- Daily duty cycle or equivalent service description
 - Desired reliability
-- Application/service factor

 ### Gear-design inputs
 - Pressure angle, default **20°**
 - Gear type: standard full-depth involute spur gears
 - Minimum acceptable bending factor of safety
 - Minimum acceptable contact factor of safety
-- Allowable center distance or maximum package envelope
 - Preferred gear material options and heat treatment options
-- Gear quality number, if used in the dynamic factor model
+- Gear quality number to be used in the dynamic factor model
-- Target face-width multiplier range, for example **8/Pd to 16/Pd** for inch design or **8m to 16m** for metric design
+- Target face-width range: **3p to 5p**, where p is the circular pitch.

 ### Optional but useful inputs
 - User-selected minimum pinion tooth count